 Boost your career by gaining the skills and knowledge to address cyber security threats from a management perspective.

-The Master of Science in cybersecurity management and policy at University of Maryland University College can help you gain the tools you need to join the management track in cyber security so that you can establish, implement, and oversee a cyber security policy structure for an organization.
+The Master of Science in cybersecurity management and policy at University of Maryland University College can help you gain the tools you need to join the management track in cyber security so that you can establish, implement, and oversee a cyber security structure for an organization.
 Learn how to create a security approach that combines technology, governance, and compliance perspectives.
 Gain advanced knowledge in organizational structures, communication, operational business processes, and the legal framework for cyber security policy.

 About the Cybersecurity Management and Policy Master's Degree